Abortion Protesters and Supporters Face Off in SF’s Mission

 On Saturday alone, some 225 protests are planned nationwide in 45 states, according to Defund Planned Parenthood, an umbrella network of “pro-life” groups rallying against a woman’s right to choose and in favor of stripping tax dollars from the clinic that fund abortions and many other free health care and reproductive services provided by the organization.

-But many of those opposing Mazzey – in opinion and in physical location, on the opposing sidewalk– said that abortions are just one aspect of the services offered by Planned Parenthood, and that defunding the entire organization because of its abortion service, is misguided.
+But many of those opposing Mazzey – in opinion and in physical location, across the sidewalk– said that abortions are just one aspect of the services offered by Planned Parenthood, and that defunding the entire organization because of its abortion service is misguided.

 When asked if he supported the defunding of other services provided by Planned Parenthood, such as birth control, Mazzey expressed indifference.